Meaxy76/MikaOS/README.md

 # MikaOS
-MikaOS is a basic and simple OS for small device
+Mika Office System is a small Operating System with 80s style